Quick Answer

 The number of sessions recommended varies.
 Some patients benefit from a single infusion; others with chronic conditions see the best results with a series of treatments, spaced weekly or biweekly.

-How IV Therapy Fits Into a Pain Management Plan
+How Can IV Therapy Support Your Pain Management Plan?

 At Kentuckiana Pain Specialists, IV vitamin therapy is not positioned as a standalone cure.
 It works best as one component of a broader treatment plan that may include interventional procedures, physical reconditioning, and medication management.